omphalos/subproxy/README.markdown

     subproxy [options]

-starts a subproxy server using the specified command-line options
+This starts a subproxy server using the specified command-line options:

-options:
     -r: host root (for example, localhost)
     -p: port to listen on (for example, 80)
     -h: this help message

 Example
 =======